 Thorough training and practical education

 Special opportunities exist for students, residents, and post-doctoral fellows.
-Faculty members of the Division of Geriatrics and Nutritional Science perform cutting edge basic and clinical research in studies of nutrition, metabolism, obesity and aging.
+Faculty members of the Nutritional Science & Obesity Medicine perform cutting edge basic and clinical research in studies of nutrition, metabolism, obesity and aging.

 Nutrition Obesity Research Center (NORC)